vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 ## Procedure

+**09:20** Start greeting students as they arrive

+**09:30** Slow Introduction.
+Introduce trainers, the course, what to expect.

+**09:40** Most late students should arrive by now.

+CMD: Explain that online learning is different from classroom learning.
+It's difficult for trainers to notice that students are struggling
-**09:30** Introduction.
-Introduce trainers and ask students to turn on their microphones and cameras and introduce themselves.
+     and it's difficult to interact like we might in a classroom.
+Therefore we would like to get as much interaction as possible via voice and video.
+Ask students to turn on their microphones and cameras and introduce themselves.

+**10:00** Learning environment setup

-    Demonstract downloading and installing Anaconda and starting Jupyter Labs.
+CMD: Demonstrate downloading and installing Anaconda and starting Jupyter Labs.
+Video: https://youtu.be/hmI8YIejVcQ
-    Introduce Google Collab for those with a google account.
+     Otherwise, introduce Google Collab for those with a google account.
+     Special mention if anyone is using GNU/Linux: they need not use anaconda.
+Just `pip install jupyterlab matplotlib ipympl`.
+     Special alternative: Idle with a regular Python install, replit.com (whatever student is comfortable with).
+Python can be installed from the Microsoft store on Windows 10:  https://www.youtube.com/watch?v=yXfCq4xzrrI&t=19s (Be careful: says Python 3.7)

-**10:05** The basics of programming and computing.
+**10:20** The basics of programming and computing.

 SAY: By way of providing you with some background.
 Our objective for the first 2 sessions
      today is to provide you with a way of thinking about programming and computing in general.